dev7355608/perfect-vision/README.md

 ### Monochrome Special Effects

 If enabled, FXMaster's and Token Magic FX's special effects are affected by monochrome vision.
 Otherwise, they are not.
 Special effects attached to tokens are only affected by this setting if *Monochrome Token Icons* is enabled as well.

+### Sight Limit

+You find this setting in the scene configuration, which limits the sight of all tokens in the scene, but you can also set the limit for each token individually in the token configuration under the *Vision* tab.